Is Your Pillow Causing You Back Pain As You Sleep?

 This is because they are firm and don't allow you to sink in to them too much, pushing back against you to provide support for your neck.

-A good latex pillow that I'd recommend for side sleepers is the Malouf Z Zoned Talalay Latex Pillow.
+And a good latex pillow that I'd recommend for side sleepers is the Malouf Z Zoned Talalay Latex Pillow.

 So your head is cradled while your neck is supported, making it more comfortable to sleep on.

-This pillow comes in a few different variations so you can choose the height and firmness to suit you.
+And this pillow comes in a few different variations so you can choose the height and firmness to suit you.